 Licensing certification test

-According to BLS, only a high school diploma (or equivalent) is required to enter the pest control industry.
+, only a high school diploma (or equivalent) is required to enter the pest control industry.

 The next step is to get licensed.
 Every state's Pest Control Regulatory board is a bit different.
 Depending on your state's licensing requirements, you can receive pest control training at: